Skip to contents

 file

-Filename to read (relative to getOption("fundsr.data_dir")).
+Filename to read (relative to fundsr.data_dir option).

 time_unit

-Character scalar giving the unit of the numeric date column (Unix epoch).
+Character scalar giving the unit of a numeric date column (Unix epoch).
 One of "ms" (default), "s", "us", "ns".

 Value